cknoll/webtogit/README.md

     ```yaml
   # This is a comment and will be ignored.
 Same for empty lines.

   # The top YAML-element is a list.
-Entries are strings or dicts.
+Its entries are strings or dicts.
   # The following two list entries are just simple literal strings
   # (one url per line):